 We saw Plain White T’s while we were there, and they were fantastic.
 The set was short, about 30 minutes, but they sang Hey There Delilah and that’s really all that matters.
 There are a lot of people on the lineup of concerts that I don’t personally know, so I was excited to see a band I really like!

 Tip: There were people lining up for the next set when we left the first one, but there were empty seats in our set so not sure how necessary that is unless you really want a great seat.

-Here’s this year’s schedule for the Epcot Food and Wine Festival concerts.
+Here’s the schedule for the 2019 concerts.
 I’ve added an * if it’s a new artist to the Eat to the Beat Concert series!